-FOREX-Rebounding dollar set for first week of gains in four
+FOREX-Rebounding Dollar set for first week of gains in four

 Against a basket of currencies, the dollar rose almost half a percent to a three-week high in morning trade in Europe, bolstered by diverging bond yields in the U.S. and euro zone that should pull capital into the world's largest economy.

+Analysts said that despite weeks of softer data, which culminated in a surprisingly poor jobs report last Friday, the dollar was back on track to resume its year-long rally.

-"The latest data now suggests that the U.S. economy is rebounding after a very weak start to the year," said BTM-UFJ currency economist Lee Hardman.
+"The latest data now suggests that the U.S. economy is rebounding after a very weak start to the year," said Lee Hardman, currency economist at BTM-UFJ.

 "The general story is still that the U.S. looks well positioned to outperform ...
 There is still scope for the dollar to strengthen further."